ninchat/ninchat-api/api.md

 may be used in future [`create_session`](#create_session) actions by the client.

-The `user_account` object contains information about channel, realm and queue quota and service subscription (optional):
+The `user_account` object contains information about channel, realm, queue and file upload quota and service subscription (optional):

 	"user_account": {
 		"channels": {